ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Fertility
 '''''''''

-When a simulant is born during the sim to a parent who lives in the United States, they are **always** assigned an SSN.
+When a simulant is born during the sim, they are **always** assigned an SSN.

-If a simulant is born during the sim to a parent who lives outside the United States, they are assigned an SSN **if and only if** their parent has one.
-If their parent has an ITIN (i.e. does not have an SSN), the newborn is assigned an ITIN.

 Immigration
 '''''''''''